Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 **A module is a table of functions that can be used inside command handlers and other modules.**

 This is where the main logic of your mod will be defined.
->I call theses `Module` because you can structure your mod into different parts and access each part from within an other.
+>*I call theses `Module` because you can structure your mod into different parts and access each part from within an other.*

->Check the template module named `Test` to see how it's defined.
+>*Check the template module named `Test` to see how it's defined.*

 <br>

 # Custom Events

 Define your mod client & server Custom Events in your config file.
->Both **Client** & **Server** object have the methods `AddEvent, RemoveEvent, TriggerEvent`.

 ## AddEvent